Technical Notes

 Trade Indicators

-Note: Total trade data (1990-2008) are sourced from the International Monetary Fund Direction of Trade Statistics (DOTS), except data for Taipei,China which are sourced from the CEIC Data.
-Total trade data are available for ADB regional member countries except Bhutan, Cook Islands, Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Timor-Leste, and Tuvalu.
-The commodity trade data (1997-2007) are from the United Nations Commodity Trade Statistics (UN Comtrade) Online Database downloaded in May 2009.
+Note: Total trade data are sourced from the International Monetary Fund Direction of Trade Statistics (DOTS), except data for Taipei,China which are sourced from the CEIC Data.
+Total trade data are available for ADB regional member economies except Bhutan, Cook Islands, Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Timor-Leste, and Tuvalu.
+The commodity trade data are from the United Nations Commodity Trade Statistics (UN Comtrade) Online Database.
 They are based on the Harmonized System (HS) 1996 classification.
-Data availability varies across countries.
+Data availability varies across economies.
 Download data availability matrix.

-Export intensity index is the ratio of export share of a country/region to the share of world exports going to a partner.
+Export intensity indexis the ratio of a trading partner’s share to a country/region’s total exports and the share of world exports going to the sametrading partner.
 It is calculated as:

 where xij is the dollar value of exports of country/region i to country/region j, Xiw is the dollar value of the exports of country/region i to the world, xwj is the dollar value of world exports to country/region j, and Xww is the dollar value of world exports.
 An index of more than one indicates that trade flow between countries/regions is larger than expected given their importance in world trade.